Olympus OM-D series: The difference between the OM-D models

 The main difference between them is the ergonomics and the customizability.
 Most of the features are present all across the OM-D family, but the handling, the durability, and the accessibility of the features differ in favour of the more expensive categories.

 Every OM-D series camera and their basic information

+Reviews

+Space.com called the OM-D E-M10 Mark IV camera "a small and neat little package that packs in excellent quality and usability", recommending it for beginners and enthusiasts when traveling.